gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 from simple to complex,
 from undifferentiated matter to conscious intelligence.

-For Martin — a man who feels himself to be in the process of becoming, of complexifying, of differentiating — this philosophy is intoxicating.
+For Martin, a man who feels himself to be in the process of becoming, of complexifying, of differentiating, this philosophy is intoxicating.

 It tells him: your development is not merely personal.